FAForever/wiki-pages/Linux-Install.md

 # Linux Installation

-## Script Install
+## Automated install

-A [script](https://github.com/iczero/faf-linux) can be used to automate the installation.
+[FAForever/faf-linux](https://github.com/FAForever/faf-linux) provides a set of scripts to automate installation of FAF on Linux.
 Please follow the instructions [here](https://github.com/FAForever/faf-linux/blob/master/README.md#setup-instructions).

-## Install the FAF client
+It is recommended to use this over manual installation.
+The scripts set up a reproducible environment, allowing much easier troubleshooting.

+## Manual install

+**Warning**: The following guide is outdated.
+If you experience issues, please try installation with [faf-linux](https://github.com/FAForever/faf-linux).

 This guide is created with Ubuntu users in mind.
 However with minor modifications the instructions can be used for others distros.
 If you run into any undocumented issues or have any questions please join us on the FAF discord in #linux-support.

+### Install the FAF client

 Download the latest stable version of the client from the [GitHub](https://github.com/FAForever/downlords-faf-client/releases).
 ```